 So, if you are having struggles, don’t view it as a parental failure, but as an opportunity to trust God and learn more about yourself and your teenager.
 Struggles create opportunities for families to strengthen and lean on God, not on their own understanding.
 The way in which a parent faces the struggle is a far better measure of good parenting than whether they struggle or not.

 Teach, discipline and nurture your kids while you can.
 Shift your parenting role from navigator to trusted tour guide as your teen gets older.
 And when they get off track or appear to be lost, don’t respond with anger, fear or anxiety.
 Instead, lovingly but firmly help them find their way back on the right path and seek professional help if you cannot make headway on your own.

-Should you need help finding boarding high schools or therapeutic schools or boarding schools or boarding schools with therapy, please let us know.
+Should you need help finding boarding schools or alternative boarding schools or military schools or teen challenge for teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 How to Guide Your Teens | Rescue Youth Resources